-The faculty and staff of the Department of Civil and Environmental Engineering is ready to help new students more easily transition to our campus.
+The Academic Coordinator in The Rula School of Civil and Environmental Engineering is ready to help new students more easily transition to our campus.
 One part of this is learning the process used to develop and optimize your schedule of classes.
-Our goal is to ensure your success while minimizing the time it takes to complete your bachelor’s degree in civil and environmental engineering.
+Our goal is to ensure your success while minimizing the time it takes to complete your bachelor’s degree in civil engineering.

-There are a few other things you need to know before you start working on your schedule worksheet:
+Below are a few things you need to know regarding your placement in Math/English courses:

 Your ACT (or SAT) mathematics score will identify your FIRST math class, unless you have college math credit or AP credit coming in.
 The score is used as follows:

 |ACT Math||SAT Math||Appropriate FIRST Math Course*